 Risks & ethical issues of preimplantation genetic testing

-Health risks to children born after PGD or PGS testing are very rare and are the same as for those children born through normal IVF treatment.
+Health risks to children born after PGT-M or PGT-A testing are very rare and are the same as for those children born through normal IVF treatment.

 An additional risk is that genetic testing results cannot be 100 percent accurate.
 Errors may include: